americanexpress/one-app/docs/troubleshooting/error-while-attempting-to-call-load-module-data.md

 #### Why This Error Occurred

-If an error occurs in your modules `loadModuleData` during the render cycle, it will throw this error.
+This is usually an uncaught error in the `loadModuleData` promise chain that bubbles up and gets caught by One App.

+#### Possible Ways to Fix It

+Add a `try/catch` in your promise chain to debug the actual error that is being produced.